 What time does the last ferry from Ancona to Split leave?

-The last ferry from Ancona to Split leaves at 23:59 with Jadrolinija.
+The last ferry from Ancona to Split leaves at 22:00 with SNAV.
 Times may vary depending on the time of year.

 Which ferry companies operate between Ancona to Split?